Messi195/Messi195/README.md

 ## 🥶 About me

-Hi i'm Alihan and i'm 12 years, i was learning coding for 2 years.
+Hi i'm Alihan and i'm 12 years, i am learning coding for 2 years.
 I like to play soccer and i play chess in lichess my rating is 1700.
 I live in America, and i love my python coach.

 - ⚡ I adapt quickly to changes
 - 🧩 I solve complex problems